junxit/us-congress-bills-116/metadata.md

 - 2019-04-04 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with a preamble.
 Without written report.
 - 2019-04-04 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with a preamble.
 Without written report.
 - 2019-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 60.
+- 2019-04-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S2397; text: 3/5/2019 CR S1662)
+- 2019-04-10 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S2397; text: 3/5/2019 CR S1662)